JCas03/Basic-TDD-Example/README.md

 # Basic-TDD-Example
-TDD example using a calculator and a Hash Map list
+TDD example with a calculator example and a Hash Map list example